 Think!Chinatown is leading a small series of workshops with a local community groups in Chinatown.
 The workshops will center around telling and recording stories related to objects you might find in the homes, public spaces, and business of Chinatown.

 The series will culminate in displays in shops around Chinatown such as, Po Wing Hong, Chinatown Optical, and Pearl River Mart along with the Think!Chinatown community art space at 384 Broadway.
 People passing by will be able to call in with their phones to hear an audio story from a Chinatown senior about each object in Cantonese, Mandarin & English.

-This project is not a commercial endeavor and is largely run on the energy of community volunteers.
+This project was not a commercial endeavor and is largely run on the energy of community volunteers.

 Exhibitions to date: Eating Bitterness (Luke Cheng and Simon Wu), The Inscrutable Chinese (Homer Shew), Between Here and Home (Alan Chin), Thank You, Enjoy (Katie Salisbury), Come You Back To Maynila Bay (Karl Orzorco), Where Are You REALLY From (James Chan)

 Curated by Stephanie Tung and Produced by Think!Chinatown

 Create NYC Culture Plan: Workshop for Chinatown Input